-Finally, the Independence of PSM and funding is also at high risk (92%).
+Finally, the Independence of PSM and funding is also at high risk (67%).
 The 2010 media legislation brought extensive restructuring to Hungary's PSM.
-Each of Hungary's public service media outlets-three national TV, three radio stations and one national news service-are now supervised by a single body, the Media Services and Support Trust Fund (Médiaszolgáltatás-támogató és Vagyonkezelő Alap, MTVA), managed by the country's media regulator, the Media Council, a body composed of five members who were all appointed and elected by the governing majority.
+Each of Hungary's public service media outlets-three national TV, three radio stations and one national news service-are now supervised by a single body, the Media Services and Support Trust Fund (Médiaszolgáltatás-támogató és Vagyonkezelő Alap, MTVA), managed by the country's media regulator, the Media Council, a body composed of all five members who were appointed and elected by the governing majority.40

 The chairperson of the Media Council appoints, sets the salary for and exercises full employer's rights over the MTVA's director general, deputy directors, as well as the chairperson and all four members of its Supervisory Board.
 The Media Council is responsible for approving the Fund's annual plan and subsidy policy and for determining the rules governing how MTVA's assets can be used, managed, and accessed by the public media.
 The Fund's annual budget is approved by Parliament.
+There is a lack of transparency and civil control and oversight over the budget of the Fund41.